ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ## geneF_01.fn
 ```

 Finally my sequences have started to be somewhat organized!
-Let's list the files in one of this directory
+Let's list the files in one of these directories
 just to make sure all was moved as planned: